 There are a seemingly endless number of possibilities with video and direct mail.
 However you choose to incorporate video, it increases consumers’ understanding of your product or service by almost 75%.
 Plus, almost half of your recipients will likely keep the video mailer for future reference or to share with their friends and family.

 Of course, there’s more than one way to include video in your direct mailer.
-Another option would be to add a QR code into your direct mail piece to provide your customers with dynamic digital content.
+Another option would be to use QR code marketing.
+Add a QR code into your direct mail piece to provide your customers with dynamic digital content.
 Once you scan the image with your smartphone camera, it launches the video on your screen.
 From there you can customize the offer by using voice and text to personalize a landing page video.

 3. Dimensional Mail